OpenPrinting/cups-browsed/README.md

 * [Short history of cups-browsed](https://openprinting.github.io/achievements/#cups-browsed)

+## TEST SUITE

+The script test/run-tests.sh creates emulations of IPP printers via "ippeveprinter" (of CUPS 2.x) and checks whether cups-browsed creates corresponding CUPS queues, whether a job to such a queue gets actually printed, and whether cups-browsed removes the queues again when the printers are shut down.

+SIDE EFFECT: By developing this script cups-browsed got tested running as non-root user (only needs to be member of the "lpadmin" group) and works properly this way.
+Appropriate distribution packaging is recommended to improve system security.

+REQUIREMENTS:

+Most of these are already needed for building or using cups-browsed.

+- CUPS 2.x must be installed: cupsd, lpstat, lp, ippevepriner, cups-config, and everything needed to run cupsd.

+- cups-filters 2.x needs to be installed, providing the filters for processing print jobs and the "driverless" utility to discover printers via shell script.

+- cups-browsed 2.x needs to be installed for test mode 3 or for running the script as root.

+The script has different modes:

+- Run without arguments by "make" it goes into "make check" mode, copying the files of the system's CUPS (to pull it out of the distro's AppArmor harness of the distro, run it as normal user, and modify the configuration) to run an own CUPS instance on port 8631, and running the cups-browsed executable built by "make", attached to this CUPS instance.

+- Run without arguments directly it asks the use for the test mode and whether tey want to run the daemons under Valgrind.
+Modes are

+  + 0: Only start cupsd and cups-browsed, for manual testing independent of the system's environment
+  + 1: As 0, but also run the 2 ippeveprinter instances to emulate
+    printers
+  + 2: Run the "make check" mode described above.
+  + 3: Do the same tests as in "make check" mode, but use the system's CUPS and cups-browsed.
+This mode is for the autopkgtest of Debian and Ubuntu, or for CI tests in general.

+- Run with a number (0-3) as argument the appropriate mode is selected, run with a number (0-3) as first and "yes" or "no" as second argument using or not using Valgrind is also selected.

+- Running the script as root always uses the system's CUPS and cups-browsed.

+The test's CUPS instance and all log files are held in /tmp/cups-browsed${USER}/.

 ## DOCUMENTATION FROM CUPS-FILTERS 1.x

 Most of this is still valid for the current cups-browsed.